knsushma/Naive-Bayes-And-Tree-Augmented-Network/README.md

 This assignment includes:

- Implementation of Naive Bayes and TAN.
+ Implementation of Naive Bayes and TAN.\
- Evaluating methods through Precision/Recall curves, and understand their differences with ROC curves;
+ Evaluating methods through Precision/Recall curves, and understand their differences with ROC curves.\
- Comparing models using a paired t test to see whether one model is significantly better than the other.
+ Comparing models using a paired t test to see whether one model is significantly better than the other.\

 Naive Bayes
 ```